Blog

 Virtual mailbox services are sticky

-Changing addresses is a pain and something people choose to avoid as much as possible.
+Changing addresses is a pain and something people avoid as much as possible.
 For that reason, virtual mailbox memberships tend to be pretty sticky.
 This means people are more likely to sign long-term contracts and stay around for more than a month or two.

 It also means that you could increase the cost of your virtual mailbox services each year a nominal amount with minimal pushback from existing members.